 I know many people face rejection in their efforts to get published.
 My own mother faced it, and yet the unpublished stories served a purpose.
 That makes me think something good will come from my rejection, too.
 It makes me remember that while I look at my own limited lifetime, God’s viewpoint spans generations.
 I’m shortsighted.
 He’s got a plan that I cannot even imagine.

 What did your parents leave behind that you treasure most?
-What is something they wrote down that comforts, encourages or inspires you?
+What is something they wrote down which comforts, encourages or inspires you?

 Copyright © 2017 by Toni Lepeska.
 All rights reserved. www.tonilepeska.com